DerLudditus/almalinux-kde-livemedia-kernel-lt/README.md

 ### 5. Download a prebuilt ISO

-I hosted an ISO file on SourceForge, under [almalinux-custom-kde-live](https://sourceforge.net/projects/almalinux-custom-kde-live/).
+I hosted an ISO file on SourceForge, under [almalinux-custom-kde-live](https://sourceforge.net/projects/almalinux-custom-kde-live/) - in [9.3](https://sourceforge.net/projects/almalinux-custom-kde-live/files/9.3/).
 Use it at your own risk!
 No warranties, explicit or implied.
 None whatsoever.